© Copyright 2025 Nezco Creative LLC. All Rights Reserved.

 schedule (face-to-face and Online)

-appear as yellow boxes on the chart.
-I
+appear as yellow boxes on the chart..

 NOTE: Please email me first before

-sending a online contact request.
-I
+sending an online contact request.

-do not accept contact requests
+I do not accept contact requests

 unless I have first been notified